jmrmcode/Verticillium-wilt-Dataset/README.md

 METHODOLOGICAL INFORMATION
 --------------------------

-Description of methods used for collection/generation of data: see the "Materials & Methods" section in Requena-Mullor et al.
+Description of methods used for collection/generation of data: see the "Materials & Methods" section in the above mentioned manuscript.

 Software needed to interpret the data: R version 3.6.0 (2019-04-26) -- "Planting of a Tree"